hybridgroup/gobot/platforms/tinkerboard/README.md

 ```

 Once you have compiled your code, you can you can upload your program and execute it on the Tinkerboard from your workstation using the `scp` and `ssh` commands like this:

-Once you have compiled your code, you can you can upload your program and execute it on the Raspberry Pi from your workstation using the `scp` and `ssh` commands like this:

 ```bash
 $ scp tinkerboard_blink linaro@192.168.1.xxx:/home/linaro/